Often I’m asked “What are you?”

 Parents of autistic children and professionals overwhelmingly prefer what’s called person-first language: “My child has autism”; “She is a person with autism”; “There are more and more children with autism.”
 Autistic adults overwhelming choose what I’ve recently learned is called identity-first language: “He is an autistic man”; “I am autistic” or “My friend is autistic”; “Autistic adults form a growing population demanding not just acceptance but also respect.”

-The former construction, a language long fought for by parents and some professionals, says my child is a person first, and autism is just one part of who he or she is.
-It’s not the defining aspect of her or his personhood.
+The former construction, a language long fought for by parents and some professionals, says my child is a person first, and autism is just one part of who he or she is or they are.
+It’s not the defining aspect of her, his, or their personhood.